 While you may gravitate toward bread for your first project with sourdough, it’s not the easiest.
 Instead, try some other recipes that don’t rely solely on sourdough for a great tasting result.
 The recipes below are listed in order of difficulty — start with the first recipe to learn how to make a sourdough starter.

-After a while you’ll have magic happening in your kitchen and it will seem so easy.
+After a while, you’ll be whipping up sourdough goodness in your kitchen, and it will seem so easy.

 How to make a sourdough starter

 To make sourdough, you need a sourdough starter.
 It’s filled with healthy microbes like yeast that will make gas to leaven the dough and bacteria that contributes to that tangy, sour flavor.